LouisZmich/academic-zmich/content/authors/admin/_index.md

   url: "https://works.bepress.com/louis-zmich/2/download/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include salesperson influence tactics, e-communication in the context of selling technology, measurement theory, and social media influencers in the sales context.
+bio: Zmich Consulting LLC specializes in comercial and hand-coded website development, social media management and content creation, along with Google analytical guidance on how to improve the success of your business.

 interests:
-- B2B Salesperson Influence Tactics
+- Website Development
-- e-Communication - Context of Selling Technology
+- Social Media Management
-- Measurement Theory - Social Media Influencers
+- Google Analytical Guidance

 education:
   courses: